MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 ```

 ### -Force
-Suppresses all users prompts and restarts the WinRM service without prompting.
+Suppresses all user prompts and restarts the WinRM service without prompting.
 Restarting the service makes the configuration change effective.

-To prevent a restart and suppress the restart prompt, use the NoServiceRestart parameter.
+To prevent a restart and suppress the restart prompt, specify the NoServiceRestart parameter.

 ```yaml
 Type: SwitchParameter